 The dealership recently celebrated a 90th anniversary and Don, at 73, had been asked to be chairman of the Arizona Automobile Dealers Association.
 After many decades, the family business was still going strong.

 As the oldest son of Don Luke, he learned at a very young age what it takes to make a dollar.
 Just like his father, he started working for the family dealership at age 13.
 After college he was employed for two years with two dealerships, one located in San Diego and the other in Omaha,Nebraska.
 From the gained sales knowledge experience working outside of the family business, he was able to help create the sales system we are using today.
 Ryan is the General Manager of Bill Luke Tempe and he is on the path of creating successful dealerships, currently working alongside his youngest brother, Eric Luke.
 Together they outsell everyone with 270 used vehicles per month out of a 5-acre facility.
+As of November 12, 2018, Ryan is the General Manager of Bill Luke Santan, a brand new 14-acre mega used car store in the city of Gilbert, at the Santan Motorplex.

 Chris is second oldest son of Don Luke and like his father, displayed an early interest in machines.
 The sons had a hard working father who instilled in them, just like his own father had, that if we were not in school they were to be working.
 He started his career as a lot porter and at 16 years of age, he became a lube technician.
 He has a business degree from the University of Arizona and after college he was employed at two separate out-of-state car dealerships to gain an outside perspective on running a dealership.
 He continued working his way up in the dealership as he began working on cars, to later working for the Bill Luke Body Shop.
 Currently as the Service Director he helps with the service management side of the family business and does a fantastic job.

 The youngest of the three sons, Eric, just as his father, began working for the family dealership at a young age and recalls being the only the 14 year old working 40 hours a week during summer vacation.
 He has always had interest in the sales side of the family business and learned from each of the department heads at Bill Luke.
 After college he was employed for two years with a Chrysler dealership in San Diego and an Omaha, Nebraska dealership to gain outside skills in sales.
 From his experience he was able to implement some great ideas for the family dealerships.
 As the Alfa Romeo and Fiat Director, Eric knows operating a well-run machine requires a lot of man power and great management.
+Eric is currently improving processes as the Customer Relations Manager at the large Bill Luke Phoenix store.